wilgardner/pbr-painter-doc/docs/getting_started.md

 - PBR Painter generates complex node groups associated with each layer.
-These are created, modified, connected and deleted using the various tools within the addon, so you never actually need to even look at the node tree. __It is important to NOT delete any of the node groups created by PBR Painter as this could cause issues with the addon, and may break the addon entirely__.
-If you feel that there should be more flexibility with regards to how PBR Painter could be incorporated with a manual node setup, please send me an email (w2gardner@gmail.com) and I will try to incorporate your suggestions into future versions of the addon.
+These are created, modified, connected and deleted using the various tools within the addon, so you never actually need to even look at the node tree. __It is important to NOT delete any of the node groups created by PBR Painter as this could cause issues with the addon.
+Deleting nodes _within_ a node group may break the addon entirely.__ If you feel that there should be more flexibility with regards to how PBR Painter could be incorporated with a manual node setup, please send me an email (w2gardner@gmail.com) and I will try to incorporate your suggestions into future versions of the addon.

 - As is discussed in the following sections, there is a button within the PBR Painter UI called __Save Images__, which automatically saves all modified